 Setting up pathways to support a new generation of farmers is essential if our future food systems are to function.
-There are seven Farmstarts of different kinds across the UK, all using different models to achieve the same thing – supported, on the job training for people wanting to create viable small farm businesses.
+At the time of writing, there are seven established Farmstarts of different kinds across the UK, all using different models to achieve the same thing – supported, on the job training for people wanting to create viable small farm businesses.
 Farmstarts provide access to land, to community, to teaching and mentoring and business development.

-This piece of work has been funded by Necessity and is a collaboration between UAC and The Landworkers Alliance, which coordinates the national Farmstart Network.
+This 2021 piece of work was funded by Necessity and was a collaboration between UAC and The Landworkers Alliance, which coordinates the national Farmstart Network.
+LWA and UAC co-designed the workshop programme and the workshop content was taught by growers at Tamar Grow Local, Kindling Trust, Mach Maethlon, and OrganicLea.
+A huge thanks to them.

-The LWA produced the guide ‘How to set up a FarmStart’ in 2019.
-This provides a template for our process.
+In 2019, the LWA produced the original, definitive ‘How to set up a FarmStart’ guide.
+This provided a template for our workshop process.

 The workshops followed the LWA guide and looked in depth at: